frontenddogma/web-development-glossary/manuscript/o.md

 One-Time Password
 : A password that is valid for only one login session or transaction, on a computer system or other digital device.
 OTPs avoid a number of shortcomings that are associated with traditional (static) password-based authentication; a number of implementations also incorporate two-factor authentication by ensuring that the one-time password requires access to something a person has (such as a small keyring fob device with the OTP calculator built into it, or a smartphone with an OTP app) as well as something a person knows (such as a PIN).
 The most important advantage that is addressed by OTPs is that, in contrast to static passwords, they are not vulnerable to replay attacks.&nbsp;[†](#w-otp)

+Online Certificate Status Protocol
+: An Internet protocol used for obtaining the revocation status of an X.509 digital certificate.
+OCSP is described in RFC&nbsp;6960 and is on the Internet standards track.
+It was created as an alternative to certificate revocation lists (CRL).
+Some web browsers use OCSP to validate HTTPS certificates.&nbsp;[†](#w-ocsp)

 OOCSS
 : → Object-Oriented CSS